NagadeviPriya/Mobile-Brand-Analysis-Dashboard/README.md

 3. Under which cost range does each model falls?
 4. Which model is cheaper to afford?
 5. What is the cost of phone with maximum ram capacity?
-6. Which rating range does most of models has?
+6. What is the rating range of most models?
 7. Which processor brand has highest count?
 8. Count of models having highest speed.
 9. Count of models supporting 5G.